 A student's educational record is open to the student with the following exceptions:

 - Confidential letters of recommendation placed in files prior to January 1, 1975.

 The employment records to which students do not have access are records kept in the normal course of business which relate exclusively to students as employees.
 Medical records are kept in the Student Health Center.
 This office rigidly protects the confidentiality of those records, but they can be reviewed by a physician or appropriate professional of the student-patient’s choice.

 Student records are open to members of the faculty and staff who have a legitimate need to know their contents, except where access is prohibited by special policies such as those governing medical records.
 The determination of those who have a “legitimate need to know” will be made by the person responsible for the maintenance of the records.
 This determination must be made scrupulously and with respect for the individual whose records is involved.

 At the discretion of the office maintaining the records, records may be released without the consent of the student to third parties only as authorized by FERPA.
 Examples include but are not limited to:

 - Federal, State, and local officials as required by law.

 - Appropriate persons in an emergency situation when necessary to protect the welfare of the individual.

-A student may secure from the Registrar's Office a consent form authorizing the release of specified records to specific individuals.
-A notation of such releases made to third parties must be kept in the student's record.
+A student may authorize the release of specified records to specific individuals.
+A notation of such releases made to third parties must be kept in the student’s record.
 This notation is open only to the student and the office in charge of the record.
 The third party must be informed that no release of personally identifiable data is authorized without the written consent of the student.